 UNT Health Science Center - Our History

-The Health Science Center began when the Texas College of Osteopathic Medicine (TCOM) accepted its first students in 1970.
+The UNT Health Science Center began when the Texas College of Osteopathic Medicine (TCOM) accepted its first students in 1970.
+Founders were D.D.
+Beyer, DO; George Luibel, DO; and Carl Everett, DO.
 The first class of doctors of osteopathic medicine graduated in 1974.
 Under the leadership of TCOM's first president, Marion E. Coy, DO, the school earned full accreditation from the American Osteopathic Association Bureau of Professional Education and full recognition from the Texas State Board of Medical Examiners.
 Coy opened TCOM's first two community health care clinics - one urban, one rural.
-He also traveled constantly during his presidency, sharing TCOM's story with the public and legislators, and attending every meeting of the Texas Higher Education Coordinating Board.
+He also traveled constantly during his presidency, sharing TCOM's story with the public and legislators, and attended every meeting of the Texas Higher Education Coordinating Board.
 He successfully rallied statewide support, and in May 1975, the Texas Legislature passed Senate Bill 216, which made TCOM a state-assisted medical school under the jurisdiction of the North Texas State University Board of Regents.

 Ralph L. Willard, DO, TCOM's second president, took the helm in 1981, leading the evolution of TCOM's physical presence from a renovated bowling alley and assorted leased facilities into a modern campus of significant impact in Fort Worth's renowned Cultural District.
 During Willard's tenure, TCOM issued goal statements that would permanently guide the school's areas of emphasis: education, research and community service.
 The statements defined how the people and programs of TCOM should contribute to finding solutions to America's health care problems, to preventing disease and to fostering collaborative biomedical research initiatives.